Battle at Bloody Beach

-Battle at Bloody Beach, (aka Battle on the Beach in the UK and Australia), is a 1961 drama directed by Herbert Coleman and starring Audie Murphy who had previously worked together in Posse from Hell.
+Battle at Bloody Beach, (aka Battle on the Beach in the UK and Australia), is a 1961 American CinemaScope drama war film directed by Herbert Coleman and starring Audie Murphy who had previously worked together in Posse from Hell.
 The film also features Gary Crosby and introduces Alejandro Rey.
 Battle at Bloody Beach is only the second Audie Murphy movie set in World War II, after his autobiographical To Hell and Back.
 The film was shot on Santa Catalina Island by Robert Lippert's Associated Producers Incorporated and was released by 20th Century Fox.
 The film was produced and co-written by Richard Maibaum along with frequent Audie Murphy collaborator Willard W. Willingham.